Code-Institute-Submissions/Squelsh84-milestone-project-1/README.md

 ### Media
 Photos for the types of woods were sourced using goolge images.
 All the photos in the gallery and video in this website were provided by Mark Walsh and Benjamin Walsh.
 His work can be found [here]( https://www.benjaminwalsh.ie/)
+Favicon was created using[Canva](https://www.canva.com/) Footer social icons were taken from the "rosie cv" module.

 ### Acknowledgements

+Big thank you to my mentor Seun Owonikoko who guided me through this project.
+Also thank you to Anna Greaves who provieds a wealth of information and material on slack.

 **This is for educational use.**